 Each year, more than two million Americans experience whiplash.
-Also called a neck strain or sprain, it occurs when the head suddenly snaps forward, then backward — a whip-like motion that overstretches the joints, muscles and ligaments of the neck and upper back.
+Also called a neck pain or sprain, it occurs when the head suddenly snaps forward, then backward — a whip-like motion that overstretches the joints, muscles, and ligaments of the neck and upper back.

 Here are things you may not know about this well-known injury.

 In fact, many whiplash injuries from vehicle accidents occur at speeds as low as five to 10 mph.
 The severity of the injury often depends on whether you are properly restrained, which is why anyone riding in a vehicle should wear a seat belt or be secured in a size-appropriate child safety seat.

 Older people, and those who already have neck problems such as arthritis, may experience more serious whiplash than a younger person.